666xyzw/site_check/README.md

 to install the `LWP` library and after you have the dependencies on your system, re-run the `install LWP` command

 ## Usage
+### Single Domain
+To run the script for a single domain, just run the script specifying the domain name as an argument variable,
+like: `perl site_check domain_name`.

+### Multi Domain
-To run the script first put the domain names you want to test in the `domains` file; `domain1, domain2` and `domain3` are provided only as an example, please remove them and provide the apropriate domains.
+To run the script for multiple domains, first put the domain names you want to test in the `domains` file; `domain1, domain2` and
+`domain3` are provided only as an example, please remove them and provide the apropriate domains.
 After writing the domains into the file, save it and open a terminal.
 In the terminal run it with `perl site_check`.